AliHamzaAzam/pacman-sfml-multithreaded/README.md

 A classic Pac-Man clone built with SFML and POSIX threads, demonstrating concurrent programming concepts including mutexes, semaphores, and reader-writer locks.

+> Originally developed in 2024 as an OS course project.
+Rebuilt and modernized for GitHub publication.

 ![Gameplay](screenshots/gameplay.png)

 ## Features